groove1224/CTI-Lifecycle-Notes-1/README.md

 + In each model returning to a requirement stage, it is imperative that the CTI professional proactively discover the outcomes of their efforts.

+### (c) Impressions

+I was impressed by the baked-in implication – not stated in the section above merely for the sake of allowing it to be the kickoff point of this section – that it is on the onus of the
+CTI practitioner to actively pursue the following:

++ Learn of the effectiveness of the work produced

++ Seek out feedback, including confirmation of whether or not the efforts made a difference, whether the needs of the stakeholder/audience of the CTI work product may have adjusted, and even whether to modify the delivery of the work product (such as electronic delivery, deliver-by-hand, scheduled in-person or video conference presentation, etc.).

++ Optimize the sources of collection for:

+  + (i.) scope,
+  + (ii.) reliability,
+  + (iii.) cost,
+  + (iv.) value dreived, and even...
+  + (v.) whether a source ought to be let go of

++ Improve in their ability to deliver the intelligence in a helpful way – which could range from telling a story to relating the information to that which is of interest to the intended audience (even the stakeholder).

 ## Conclusion: